Humanitarian visas for foreign caretakers in Israel

 What are these criteria?
 What does it mean when an application for a humanitarian visa is rejected outright?
 And what are the judicial processes by which applications for humanitarian visas are considered?
 We will explain these and other topics below.

-The law offices of Cohen, Decker, Pex, Brosh specialize in the legal status of foreign workers.
+Our law offices specialize in the legal status of foreign workers.
 We provide our clients with solutions and assistance for issues such as; obtaining work visas for foreign caretakers, obtaining and extending employment and temporary Israeli residency permits, representation in various committees and courts, and legal counseling and assistance for workers and employers in this area.

 In another article in this series, we discussed the issue of visas and residency and work permits for foreign caretakers in Israel, as well as the ways to extend them.
 We have dedicated a separate article to the issue of humanitarian visas for foreign caretakers.
 The matter is highly complex, affecting a specific category of cases wherein foreign caretakers have completed their maximum allowed employment period in Israel (63 months) but an extension of their employment is essential in order to continue caring for the patient who is employing them.